kpachhai/hiero-improvement-proposals/HIP/hip-1.md

 When the HIP author believes the proposal is complete, they may request content review from the core developers and editors.
 A HIP must be clear and complete, presenting a net positive improvement.

 A HIP may be marked **Last Call** to gather final user feedback before acceptance.
-At the end of the Last Call period, if no substantive changes are needed, editors mark the HIP as **Accepted** (or the Council might ultimately mark it as **Rejected**).
+At the end of the Last Call period, if no substantive changes are needed, editors mark the HIP as **Accepted** (or the Committee might ultimately mark it as **Rejected**).

-- **Accepted** means the Council believes it is ready to proceed.
+- **Accepted** means the Committee believes it is ready to proceed.
 - **Final** means the reference implementation has been completed and merged, and the proposal is fully realized in code.

 Alternatively, a HIP can be: